gregridgeway/COS-police-use-of-force/README.md

 # Code for verifying calculations

-- [`code/testCLcalculation.R`](code/testCLcalculation.R) A range of tests to ensure that the conditional likelihood calculation is correct.
+- [`code/testCLcalculations.R`](code/testCLcalculations.R) A range of tests to ensure that the conditional likelihood calculation is correct.
 This script is not used to produce any results for the article.
 It shows a range of tests that were used to ensure the correctness of the calculations

     - verify calculations are identical if using
-        1. Complete enumeration (using arrangements::permutations)
+        1. Complete enumeration (using `arrangements::permutations`)
-        2. C++ implementation of no-repeat Heap's algorithm
+        2. C++ implementation of no-repeat Heap's algorithm (`denomHeaps_R`)
-        3. Lin, Wang, Hong (2023) computation of the Poisson-Multinomial (dpmd)
+        3. Lin, Wang, Hong (2023) computation of the Poisson-Multinomial (`dpmd`)
-        4. C++ implementation of the multi-dimensional discrete Fourier transform (logDenomDFT)
+        4. C++ implementation of the multi-dimensional discrete Fourier transform (`logDenomDFT`)

     - timing test comparing efficiency of multi-dimensional fast Fourier transform or the multi-dimension discrete Fourier transform